 - Withdrawal.
 Choosing to be alone and avoiding friends or social activities also are possible symptoms of depression, a leading cause of suicide.
 This includes the loss of interest or pleasure in activities the person previously enjoyed.

 - Changes in personality and/or appearance: A person who is considering suicide might exhibit a change in attitude or behavior, such as speaking or moving with unusual speed or slowness.
-In addition, the person might suddenly become less concerned about his or her personal appearance.
+In addition, the person might suddenly become less concerned about their personal appearance.

-- Dangerous or self-harmful behavior: Potentially dangerous behavior, such as reckless driving, engaging in unsafe sex, and increased use of drugs and/or alcohol might indicate that the person no longer values his or her life.
+- Dangerous or self-harmful behavior: Potentially dangerous behavior, such as reckless driving, engaging in unsafe sex, and increased use of drugs and/or alcohol might indicate that the person no longer values their life.

 - Recent trauma or life crisis: A major life crises might trigger a suicide attempt.
 Crises include the death of a loved one or pet, divorce or break-up of a relationship, diagnosis of a major illness, loss of a job, or serious financial problems.

-- Making preparations: Often, a person considering suicide will begin to put his or her personal business in order.
-This might include visiting friends and family members, giving away personal possessions, making a will, and cleaning up his or her room or home.
+- Making preparations: Often, a person considering suicide will begin to put their personal business in order.
+This might include visiting friends and family members, giving away personal possessions, making a will, and cleaning up their room or home.
 Some people will write a note before committing suicide.
 Some will buy a firearm or other means like poison.

 - Threatening or talking about suicide: From 50% to 75% of those considering suicide will give someone -- a friend or relative -- a warning sign.
 It may not be an outright threat.
 They may talk an unusual amount about death or say things like “It would be better if I wasn’t here.”
 However, not everyone who is considering suicide will say so, and not everyone who threatens suicide will follow through with it.
 Every threat of suicide should be taken seriously.